asleepinglion/ouro-base/README.md

 "I'm jumping like a sexy ninja"
 ```

-This functionality is possible because the base `Class` in SuperJS is itself extended from Node's [EventEmitter class](http://nodejs.org/api/events.html).
+This functionality is possible because the base `Class` in Ouro is itself extended from Node's [EventEmitter class](http://nodejs.org/api/events.html).

 **Passing Variables & Objects to the Constructor**